xinxinlaoshi/QuickKisses/README.md

 tf.dict = tf.get_feature_words('.\\feature_words')
 ```

-if run the projection in setting (i)
+if we run the projection in setting (i)
 ```
 # select the words used to represent the concept 'long'
 long_list = ['long', 'long-term', 'ages', 'years', 'centuries', 'lengthy', 'decades']